Justin Turner Preview, Player Props: Red Sox vs. Royals

 Justin Turner At The Plate

-- In 45.9% of his games this season, Turner has picked up at least one RBI.
-In 22 of those games (18.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Turner has had at least one RBI in 46.3% of his games this season (57 of 123), with two or more RBI 22 times (17.9%).
+He has also been responsible for three or more of his team's runs in five contests.

+- He has scored in 50.4% of his games this season, with more than one run scored in 12.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.